 After returning from France Jack was debriefed then sent to train the next generation of Bomb Aimers:

 1/9/44 DMU (Morecambe?)
-Presumably where Jack was debriefed following his return.
+Presumably where Jack was debriefed following his return, and his IS9 debrief on his return to the UK is dated 4th September 1944.
 He was then given extended leave.

 6/10/44 ACAC Air Crew Allocation Centre (possibly at Catterick)